boazsegev/plezi-website/docs/guides/hello_world.html.md

     route('*') { "Hello World!" }
     exit # <- this exits the terminal and starts the server

-So... instead of writing the __shortest__ hello world tutorial, we're going to write the most __bloated__ hello world application ever, allowing up to explore some of the more powerful and common features Plezi has to offer.
+So... instead of writing the __shortest__ hello world tutorial, we're going to write the most __bloated__ hello world application ever, allowing us to explore some of the more powerful and common features Plezi has to offer.

 To make things more interesting, we're going to: